jack-swiney/Jack-O-Linter/docs/milestone.md

 ### Additional Static Analysis Tools

-- Docstring linter
+- [x] Docstring linter (pydoclint)
-- Typehint enforcer
+- [x] Typehint enforcer (`mypy --disallow-untyped-defs`)

 ### Implement Dynamic Analysis Tools

-- Following the proposal, implement Dynapyt, Typo, and research additional tools.
+- [ ] Following the proposal, implement Dynapyt, Typo, and research additional tools.

 ### Finish the Pipeline

-- Add a Command-Line Interface (CLI).
+- [x] Add a Command-Line Interface (CLI).
-- Add a common configuration.
+- [x] Add a common configuration.
 There are many command-line and config file options for each of the selected tools.
 I need to create a giant configuration schema with default values that will work for all the tools so users can just put their settings into a ".jackrc" file.
-- Add unit tests
+- [ ] Add unit tests
-- Add GitHub actions
+- [ ] Add GitHub actions

 ## Changes from Proposal